HimanshuMittal01/gstnhackathon2024/README.md

 # GSTN Analytics Hackathon 2024

+> Important Note:
+Use `submission/project-himanshu.zip` to verify the checksum.

 Given the training and testing datasets, the objective is to build a model which predict the 'target' binary variable in the test dataset without any domain knowledge.

 More details can be found in the